• Skip to primary navigation

 Course Descriptions

-More information about the Department of Horticultural Science’s graduate faculty and their research can be found in Table 2 of the TAMU Graduate Horticultural Sciences Policy Handbook.
+More information about our graduate faculty and their research can be found in Table 2 of the TAMU Graduate Horticultural Sciences Policy Handbook.

 Degree requirements are posted in the official TAMU Graduate Horticultural Sciences Policy Manual.
 Students must meet requirements set forth in the Texas A&M University catalog which is current in the year of their first registration, and the catalog is updated on an annual basis.
 The official University Catalog for the current academic year can be accessed online.